 - Liberal feminism and feminism as a ‘civil rights’ project.
 Issues of the tension between ‘equality’ and ‘difference’ in feminism.
 Feminism as an ‘equality’ project vs. feminism as a ‘liberation’ project.
 Class and race-based critiques of liberal feminism.

-Week 2: Patriarchal Power – Male Dominance, Hierarchy and Gender
+Week 2: Patriarchal Power – Theory and Origins

 - Women’s representation in the workplace.
 ‘The problem with no name.’
 How women’s work is impacted by class and racial intersections.